-- A. Only one primary use is allowed on a single tract of property. - B. All other uses, whether within the same structure or located in other structures on the same tract, must be of an accessory nature as determined by the Board of Adjustment. - C. All applicable building codes shall be met.
+- B. All other uses, whether within the same structure or located in other structures on the same tract, must be of an accessory nature as determined by the Board of Adjustment. - C. All applicable building codes shall be met.

 ARTICLE 5.
 USE STANDARDS